 The CBL Interns are a select group of student leaders who have previous experience in CBL and who have a desire to build community with other students passionate about civic engagement.
 CBL Interns help to facilitate multiple aspects of the CBL Program, including putting on community-related events, facilitating small and large group dialogue sessions, assisting with CBL placement, and liaising with community partners.
 CBL Interns build community with each other through monthly meetings, office hours, and a variety of community activities.
 CBL Interns also have a variety of opportunities to gain and hone leadership skills through workshops, events, and a variety of other avenues.
 In this way, the CBL Intern Program is both a leadership program and a learning opportunity.
 Students gain skills and community while simultaneously assisting with the work of the Donelan Office.
 Read about some of the CBL Interns' CBL experiences on the CBL Intern Blog.

 CBL Interns typically hold weekly office hours and are available to meet with students to discuss their CBL experiences, to review CBL-related assignments, and to talk more about opportunities offered through the Donelan Office and the J.D.
 Power Center.
-Given our remote format in the fall, Intern office hours will not occur.
+Given current campus protocols and distancing guidelines, Intern office hours will not occur.
 However, Interns are available to meet one on one with students.
 Email firstname.lastname@example.org to schedule a meeting with an Intern.